-- 5.01 Initiation of a formal investigation - (1) Before an investigation will be initiated, a Complainant must submit a written complaint to the Senior Manager, People and Development (or Chief Operating Officer if appropriate).
+- 5.1.
+Initiation of a formal investigation - 5.1.1.
+Before an investigation will be initiated, a Complainant must submit a written complaint to the Senior Manager, People and Development (or Chief Operating Officer if appropriate).
 The Corporation reserves the right not to pursue a complaint that is filed more than 12 months after the last incident or event of alleged harassment.
-The complaint should contain specifics including: - i.
-Name of Complainant and Position with the Corporation;

-- ii.
-Name and Position of the Respondent (alleged harasser) and contact information, if known; - iii.
-Details of what happened with as much particularity as possible, as well as any supporting or relevant documents; - iv.
-Dates, times, and locations of the incidents; - v.
-Where possible, the names of any appropriate witnesses and contact information, if known; and,

-5.02 Rights of the Complainant

-- (1) A Complainant has a right to: - i. file a complaint and have it dealt with promptly, without fear of embarrassment or reprisal; - ii. make sure that no record of the complaint is placed on his or her personnel file, so long as it was made in good faith; - iii. be informed about the progress of his or her complaint; - iv. be informed in writing of the summary of findings of the investigation, and the type of corrective measures that will result from the complaint; and, - v. receive fair treatment.

-5.03 Rights of the Respondent:

-- (1) The Respondent has a right: - i. to be informed of the complaint; - ii. to be given a written statement of the official allegations, and to respond to them; - iii. to be informed about the progress of the complaint; - iv. be informed in writing of the type of corrective measures that will result from the complaint; and, and, - v. to receive fair treatment.
+The complaint should contain specifics including: - 1.
+Name of Complainant and Position with the Corporation; - 2.
+Name and Position of the Respondent (alleged harasser) and contact information, if known; - 3.
+Details of what happened with as much particularity as possible, as well as any supporting or relevant documents; - 4.
+Dates, times, and locations of the incidents; - 5.
+Where possible, the names of any appropriate witnesses and contact information, if known; and, - 5.2.
+Rights of the Complainant - 5.2.1.
+A Complainant has a right to: - 1. file a complaint and have it dealt with promptly, without fear of embarrassment or reprisal; - 2. make sure that no record of the complaint is placed on his or her personnel file, so long as it was made in good faith; - 3. be informed about the progress of his or her complaint; - 4. be informed in writing of the summary of findings of the investigation, and the type of corrective measures that will result from the complaint; and, - 5. receive fair treatment. - 5.3.
+Rights of the Respondent: - 5.3.1.
+The Respondent has a right: - 1. to be informed of the complaint; - to be given a written statement of the official allegations, and to respond to them; - 3. to be informed about the progress of the complaint; - 4. be informed in writing of the type of corrective measures that will result from the complaint; and, and, - 5. to receive fair treatment. - 5.4.
+Cooperation:

-5.04 Cooperation:

-- (1) During the investigation, all parties are expected to cooperate in the process if and when called upon to do so.
+- 5.4.1.
+During the investigation, all parties are expected to cooperate in the process if and when called upon to do so.
 All Members are expected to cooperate with any investigations, including making themselves available to be interviewed.
-Members are expected to be mindful of the sensitivities of investigations and shall keep any information received confidential. - i. failure to adhere to this policy may result in disciplinary action being taken against the offending individual.
+Members are expected to be mindful of the sensitivities of investigations and shall keep any information received confidential. - 1. failure to adhere to this policy may result in disciplinary action being taken against the offending individual.

-5.05 Investigations Procedure
+5.5.
+Investigations Procedure

-(1) Ultimately, the purpose of an investigation is to determine what happened.
+- 5.5.1.
+Ultimately, the purpose of an investigation is to determine what happened.
 In order to accomplish this, the investigation must allow all affected parties to express their view and provide evidence to the investigation.
-As such, the Corporation has developed this standard investigation process:

-Step One - Review the Discrimination, Harassment and Violence Prevention Policy
+As such, the Corporation has developed this standard investigation process: - 1.
+Step One Review the Discrimination, Harassment and Violence Prevention Policy - a.
 As an initial step, the Senior Manager, People and Development (or other individual in accordance with section 2.00 of this Procedure) shall review the complaint and the Policy to determine whether the alleged complaint and associated behaviour meets the definition of workplace discrimination or harassment.

-Step Two - Meet with the parties to explain the investigation process
+2. Step Two - Meet with the parties to explain the investigation process

-At this stage, the Senior Manager, People and Development (or other individual in accordance with section 2.00 of this Procedure) will inform the complainant and respondent about the following:

-- expected timeline; - overall process (interview, review of documentary and other evidence); - roles and responsibilities of anyone involved in the investigation; - confidentiality of the investigation (who will receive the investigation report); - possible interim measures that may be taken to limit the potential for discrimination and harassment, if deemed necessary.
+- a.
+At this stage, the Senior Manager, People and Development (or other individual in accordance with section 2. of this Procedure) will inform the complainant and respondent about the following: - i. expected timeline; - ii. overall process (interview, review of documentary and other evidence); - iii. roles and responsibilities of anyone involved in the investigation; - iv. confidentiality of the investigation (who will receive the investigation report); - v. possible interim measures that may be taken to limit the potential for discrimination and harassment, if deemed necessary.

-Step Three - Determine the Appropriate Investigator
+3. Step Three - Determine the Appropriate Investigator